cnlohr/shadertrixx/README.md

 ## CRT Perf Testing
 Test number results were performed on a laptop RTX2070.

+**BIG NOTE**: CNLohr has observed lots of oddities and breaking things when you use the "period" functionality in CRTs.
+I strongly recommend setting "period" to 0.

 NSIGHT Tests were not performed in VR.

 SINGLE CRT TESTS